What to pack / Where to go / Before you go / Country Summaries / On the road / Resources / Links / Home

 • Myanmar & Indonesia- areas off the tourist trail

-• The Caucasus and North Eastern Turkey
+• The Caucasus (specifically Georgia) Iran and North Eastern Turkey

 • Mountainous Kyrgyzstan/Tajikistan & Northern Pakistan

-Honorary mentions: Chichen Itza and many others (México), and Palmyra (Syria), Remembered: Arg e Bam (Iran)
+* Honorary mentions: Chichen Itza and many others (México).
+Remembered: Arg e Bam (Iran) and Palmyra (Syria)

-Honorary mentions: Vatican City, The Forbidden City (China), Palace of Versailles (France), Hampi (India), Grand Palace in Bangkok, Temples of Japan (Nara and Kyoto) and Sagrada Familia (Barcelona).
+* Honorary mentions: Vatican City, The Forbidden City (China), Palace of Versailles (France), Hampi (India), Grand Palace in Bangkok, Temples of Japan (Nara and Kyoto) and Sagrada Familia (Barcelona).
 Plus, not really buildings, but extremely impressive - the Eiffel Tower, The Banaue Rice Terraces (Philippines) Baha'i Gardens (Israel), Venice (Italy) and Mount Rushmore (USA).

-So many, here's just a few outstanding examples...
+KilimanjaroSo many, here's just a few outstanding examples...

 • Almost any major mountain range or altiplano in the world.
 For accessibility the Himalayas in Nepal and, more so the Alps.
 For extra wow and isolation the Karakoram, the Pamir highway or Kyrgyzstan 'the Switzerland of Central Asia'.
+The Switzerland of Europe isn't bad either.

 • America's amazing national parks inc. Yosemite, Alaska and South West national parks (the Grand Canyon & Bryce Canyon NP the most notable)

-• Great Barrier Reef or any big coral reef - Red sea is fantastic so are the waters off Thailand, Malaysia, Indonesia and the Philippines
+• Great Barrier Reef or any big coral reef - Red sea is fantastic so are the waters off Thailand, Belize, Malaysia, Indonesia and the Philippines

-Some compact areas that have a lot to offer, many with few tourists...
+WaterfallSome compact areas that have a lot to offer, many with few tourists...

 • Karakoram area (Pakistan), Karakol (Kyrgyzstan) and Ladakh (India) - breathtaking mountains, slim crowds